rkuczer/Azure-Honeynet/README.md

 #### Detection & Analysis

-- Malware has been detected on a workstation with the potential to compromise the confidentiality, integrity, or availability of the system and data.
 - Assigned alert to an owner, set the severity to "High", and the status to "Active"
 - Identified the primary user account of the system and all systems affected.
 - A full scan of the system was conducted using up-to-date antivirus software to identify the malware.